 Then stuffed them with little plastic pellets.
 You can use plain rice for a beanbag effect if you don’t have plastic pellets on hand.
 I stitched the hearts but used tacky glue to add little pockets to the back of the hearts.

 Then I filled the pockets with little treats, a note, and old-fashioned Valentine stickers.
-When I am out shopping at crazy places and second shops I come across items that are so cute I can’t resist buying them.
-Like that little pewter pig in the photo.
+When I am out shopping at crazy places and second hand shops I come across items that are so cute I can’t resist buying them.
+Like this little pewter pig in the photo.
 I got a whole box of teeny tiny little pewter farm animals on one of my shopping trips.

 The red and white baskets are made from rope which you can buy anywhere from your local hardware store to craft store.